sf-wdi-22-23/modules-23/w04-associations-and-auth/d3-homework/README.md

 - [ ] an index.html file with static data directly in the file
 - [ ] create a template based on the structure in the html
-- [ ] use the template to display dynamic data stored on the client
+- [ ] use the template to display dynamic data from a temporary array on the client
-- [ ] move the data to the server and get it with a GET call to a route on the server
+- [ ] move the data to a temporary array on the server and get it with a GET call to a route on the server
 - [ ] move the data to your database

-Once you have an index page populated with data from the database, try to follow an outside-in process to:
+Once you have an index page populated with data from the database, you can move to other views or features.
+Your data is already in the database, but try to follow an outside-in process to:
 - [ ] make a route for a show page (a page for a specific instance of a model)
 - [ ] make a button that allows you to delete a specific instance of a model
 - [ ] add a page where you can edit your model (or do it on the show page with AJAX)